 On average, we process 80 to 100 applications.
 Only the most qualified applicants who meet or exceed application criteria are invited to an interview.
 We interview approximately 50 to 60 qualified applicants for 24 spots.

 Yes.
 Our students are expected to attend one state meeting a year.
 The state meetings are a great opportunity to network with other nurse anesthesia students and providers as well as meet with local recruiters and vendors.
 The nurse anesthesia program area also conducts various workshops for the students.
 Students are encouraged, but not required to attend the annual national AANA meeting.
-The national conference include many recruiters from all over the country, a trade show, social functions, and opportunity to network with other anesthesia students and providers.
+The national conference includes many recruiters from all over the country, a trade show, social functions, and opportunity to network with other anesthesia students and providers.

 Yes, we have a high-fidelity patient simulator with an anesthesia machine and related equipment.
 The simulation lab is located on our Villanova campus.
 Anesthesia students will have numerous opportunities to learn using the simulation lab throughout the program.
 Introductory modules have been designed to facilitate the integration of didactic material with basic clinical skills.
 Advanced modules include advanced airway management, obstetric anesthesia, regional anesthesia, anesthesia for pediatrics, cardiac anesthesia and crisis resource training.